Algo Kärp

 Algo Kärp (born 13 April 1985 in Tarvastu) is a former Estonian cross-country skier who competed from 2004 to 2018.
 His best World Cup finish was 16th in a 50km event in 2014 Oslo, Norway.
 He represented Estonia at the 2010, 2014 and 2018 Winter Olympics.

 On 5 March 2019 Kärp confessed that, since 2016, he and Karel Tammjärv had used blood doping assisted by German sports doctor Mark Schmidt.
-He admitted that he wasn't aware of the third Estonian in the doping scandal, Andreas Veerpalu, using blood doping.
+He admitted that he was not aware of the third Estonian in the doping scandal, Andreas Veerpalu, using blood doping.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).